UbiquityRobotics/demos/magni_lidar/README.md

 Lets GO!

-## Start Up The Navigation Stack Using The Map You have Saved
+## Start Up Most Of The Navigation Stack Using The Map You have Saved

 Here we need to start the launch file and specify a map that will be used for navigation in whatever room or area you are in that has previously been mapped using gmapping and saved as a map.
 Edit magni_lidar_maprunner.launch to set the desired map.
 We supply a tinyroom.map as an example but this is just a small square area and unless you duplicate it exactly this will not work for you.
 It was about 1.9M x 1.5M if you have a bunch of cardboard you could start doing navigation without the making of the map part of this demo

     roslaunch magni_lidar magni_lidar_maprunnier.launch

+## Start Up move_base which will allow Path Planning and autonomous movement

+So far we have setup things so the robot knows where it is within a map.
+We need to start some software that we can tell where we want to move to so that that piece of software can control the robot to approach a desired destination X,Y and rotation (both of these things together are called a desired ```pose```.
+We will use rviz but we must start this piece of software called move_base now.
+Ubiquity Robotics has a similar package called  ```move_basic```.

+    roslaunch magni_nav move_base.launch

+We will now be ready to accept 'goals' and then move to those goals.

 ## Run RViz Back on The LapTop To Watch As Things Progress